 A Special Day

 set two years after the facts that took place in The Blair Witch Project, the game puts us in the shoes of Ellis Lynch, a former policeman who participates in the search for the little Peter Shannon, lost in the forest of Black Hills.
 Helped by his trusted dog Bullet, Ellis's quest takes place in the depths of the forest, discovering his tremendous secrets step by step.
 Obviously, although there are other people looking for Peter, soon the contracts with the group are lost, continuing our mission only supported by our four-legged partner.
 Thanks to the help of Bullet we can scour the area, reach hidden objects and find tracks that can reveal precious clues to the position of the unfortunate child, in a race against time that very quickly it takes a crazy and desperate turn.
-The discovery of a small camp allows us to obtain the most important object of the adventure: a camera capable of manipulate the world around us.
+The discovery of a small camp allows us to obtain the most important object of the adventure: a camera capable of manipulate the environment around us.
 Finding the red boxes scattered around the playing area and forwarding or rewinding the tape it is possible to get in touch with the objects present in the films.
 A locked door in our world can be opened by viewing a movie that shows it wide open, a path blocked by fallen trees can be released by rewinding the tape that captures the exact moment of the crash.
 An unexpected element of play, which initially clashes with the excellent realism in which the game manages to immerse us but justified by the nature of the place in which we find ourselves and which provides an interesting cut to the dynamic puzzles of experience.
 The title therefore consists in wandering through the forest, encountering its absurd rules, trying not only to save the little Shannon but also our skin.
 There are no real flashes or news in the gameplay and there are burrs both on the management of some puzzle sessions, often too simplistic, and on pace of play, which although of limited duration, does not always manage to give the right weight to the situations in which one comes across, dwelling on some, hurrying on others.
 Moreover, the playful framework serves more than anything to push the player to continue and discover, layer by layer, the story of Ellis and its path in the forest.
 The potential of the game, undoubtedly present, is therefore not fully exploited and often leaves good ideas like this: ideas.

 The pivot on which the entire experience of Blair Witch revolves therefore lies more on narration than on gameplay, and indeed there is a greater commitment in this sense.
 The atmosphere of the 90 years surrounds us immediately, thanks to Ellis's mobile phone that follows the sounds and screens of the iconic Nokia of that era.
 In addition to serving to receive or send phone calls and read messages related to the story, browsing the menu you can come across three different mini-games, the first two are parodies of Snake and Space Invaders while the third represents T-Rex Runner, the mini-game of Chrome playable when the internet is absent.
 An element that amplifies the immersion and has both a role centered in the story itself, and a more accessory but still very welcome.
 The camera is obviously a quote from the 99 movie and it too succeeds in the task of being playful and atmospheric element at the same time.
 The Forest of Black Hills presents various areas, more or less extensive, trying to differentiate the landscapes of production, without clinging to a single perspective.
 In this sense the title it works, managing to offer enough variety to a location that can hardly offer various ideas.
 I try to break the pace in the forest further flashback by Ellis, a character from the past who is anything but rosy.
 Unfortunately, if the first ones work at having, showing some dynamics related to his failed marriage, the ones that should delineate the character's background are too bland, abusing a cliché too much abused, not intriguing and even a little out of place, trying to go and throw more (low quality) meat on the fire.
 This aspect is the one that clashes with the good atmosphere that is created in each other, giving a cut to the character who tries to deepen it but actually makes it more speckled, yet another victim of a very concrete but also very obvious horror conception .
 Effective moments and good ideas are not lacking (although the various twists and turns are all very predictable) and in the early hours the game is also extremely interesting in some ways but once the nodes come to a head and get closer to thefinal tasteless, the game inevitably loses enamel, showing a weakness also in the writing that does not totally challenge the experience but certainly penalizes it strongly.